opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 Note: the Ansible script will install the UFW firewall, however, Docker manages it's own iptables.
 This means that even if there are UFW rules to block certain ports these will be overridden for ports where Docker is publishing a container port.
 Ensure only the necessary ports are published via the docker-compose files.
 Only the necessary ports are published by default, however, you may want to check this when doing security audits.

+### Set up an SMTP server for OpenCRVS monitoring alerts

+We use [Elastalert](https://elastalert.readthedocs.io/en/latest/), in tandem with ElasticSearch and Kibana to monitor the health of the OpenCRVS stack in production.
+In order for OpenCRVS to alert your Technical System Administrator of any memory or hardware issues, we have set up email notifications as the Elastalert option.
+So you need to have an SMTP service available.
+[Google offers SMTP services for free](https://kinsta.com/blog/gmail-smtp-server/) linked to a Gmail account, but there are countless other paid for SMTP services such as [Mailchimp](https://mailchimp.com/).
+You will need to know your SMTP host, port, username and password.
+We have hardcoded the service to use SMTP SSL by default.

 ### Manage DNS for your chosen domain

 Using your domain management system, A records will need to be created for all the services which are publicly exposed.